USEPA/CMAQ/README.md

 particulates, toxics, and acid deposition.

 ##Getting the CMAQ Repository
-This CMAQ Git archive is organized with each official public release stored as a branch on the main USEPA/CMAQ repository.
+The publically available CMAQ Git repository is organized with each official public release stored as a branch in the USEPA/CMAQ repository.
-To clone code from the CMAQ Git archive, specify the branch (i.e. version number) and issue the following command from within a working directory on your server:
+To download code, scripts, and documentation from the CMAQ Git repository, specify the branch (i.e. version number) and issue the following command from within a working directory on your server.
+For example to get the 5.2Beta version in a local repository that you've named CMAQ_v5.2Beta:
 ```
-git clone -b CMAQ_v5.2 https://github.com/USEPA/CMAQ.git
+git clone -b 5.2Beta https://github.com/USEPA/CMAQ.git CMAQ_v5.2Beta
 ```

 ##CMAQ Repository Guide